-Links on Android Authority may earn us a commission.
+Affiliate links on Android Authority may earn us a commission.
 Learn more.

 10 best video player apps for Android

 Video streaming has taken over in a big way.
 A lot of people have Netflix, Hulu, VRV, and even YouTube subscriptions as their primary video streaming services.
 However, there are still plenty of us out there with video files on our phones.
 Viewing videos isn’t nearly as difficult as it used to be.
-Most video player apps can play the most popular video codecs without issues.
-That is unless you use some weird codec.
+Most video player apps can play the most popular video codecs without issue.
+That is, unless you use some weird codec.

 Even if you do, you still have plenty of options to view it.
 Let’s check out the best video player apps for Android.
-Kodi is a good option that we do not include on this list because it operates as more of a media player.
-We have that list linked up toward the bottom of this article.

 The best video player apps for Android